 If you want a smooth retirement, it’s not enough to simply tuck away part of your paycheck during your working years and worry about the rest later.

-You need to make sure the money will keep flowing when you actually need it, and make plans to weather an unpredictable future.
+You must make sure money will keep flowing when you need it and make plans to weather an unpredictable future.

-The sooner you look at your options, the more bumps you can avoid on your retirement ride.
-Here are six ways you can plan ahead to ensure you have a reliable income in retirement.
+The sooner you look at options, the more bumps you can avoid on your retirement ride.
+Here are some ways to plan ahead to ensure you have a reliable income in retirement.

 1. Create a Social Security claiming strategy

 Social Security is often the first thing people think of when it comes to retirement income.
-After all, it’s a steady income we receive, after paying into the system through our working years via a payroll tax, that grows with inflation without our needing to take risks.
+After all, it’s a steady income we receive that grows with inflation without our needing to take risks.
 And it’s largely automatic.

 But you still must have a claiming strategy in place long before you need it to maximize your lifetime benefits.

-While you can begin claiming Social Security as early as age 62, you’ll have a permanently reduced benefit if you do.
-If you wait until 70, on the other hand, you’ll get the maximum monthly payout for which you are eligible.
+While you can begin claiming Social Security as early as age 62, you’ll have a permanently reduced monthly benefit if you do.
+On the other hand, if you wait until 70, you’ll get the maximum monthly payout for which you are eligible.

 That doesn’t necessarily mean you should wait until you’re 70 — there are times when doing so doesn’t make sense.
 So, look at the numbers and find out what will work for you, far in advance.
 You can get professional help figuring this out.